Biržai: Architecture

-After the unrest and conflicts have settled down, from the 19th-century wooden residential houses prevailed and with an ongoing industrial revolution at the time, asbestos or metal-sheet roofing was common.
+After the unrest and conflicts settled down, 19th-century wooden residential house building styles prevailed.
+The ongoing industrial revolution at the time meant that asbestos or metal-sheet roofing was common.
 With the majority of buildings being wooden, masonry buildings eventually emerged to battle cold winters and hot summers.
 In the early 20th century, central roads were cobblestone.
 During the World Wars, the old town was destroyed and the majority of wooden buildings in the main street burned down.

-During the Soviet rule, the town's population grew twice its previous size.
+During the Soviet rule, the town's population grew to twice its previous size.
 To accommodate the growth, around 60 new apartment buildings were constructed and main streets asphalted.
-There was also an increase in new houses being built from bricks instead of wood, and the majority of them were left not plastered.
+There was also an increase in new houses being built from bricks instead of wood, and the majority of them were left unplastered.

-With the help of European Union's Development Assistance grants, the town was able to regain a unique style - since 2014 numerous apartment building renovations were carried out with more planned, the road infrastructure is being improved and some new constructions built to attract visitors and to restore the historic appearance.
+With the help of the European Union's Development Assistance grants, the town was able to regain a unique style: Since 2014, numerous apartment building renovations were carried out with more planned.
+The road infrastructure is also being improved and some new construction, built to attract visitors and to restore the historic appearance, is in progress.